Omarrichi/Studium/BuS Notizen/Tutorial 1.md

 ### Question 3:

 Suppose we are operating a preemptive system using the algorithm identified in the previous question.
 At time t=10, two new processes arrive, E(2) and F(7). what is the current state of the processes?
 Which scheduling algorithm should be employed now to minimize the average response time?
-What will be the sequence of execution  starting from t=10 to achive this goal?
+What will be the sequence of execution  starting from t=10 to achieve this goal?

 ### Question 4:

-Why in addition to the states $ready$ and $running$, is ther
+Why in addition to the states $ready$ and $running$, is there another state called $blocked$?
+What is achieved by this state?

+Using the top program in the Linux shell, you can view the processes currently managed by the kernel.
+It provides a real-time view, including current information about process state, CPU usage, and memory usage.
+On a typical Linux system, you’ll notice that a large number of processes are in the sleeping state (corresponds to blocked based on our definition).
+This does not represent the ready state - which is combined with the running state in top.
+What do you suspect: why are so many processes in the blocked state?

+## Tasks

+### Task 2.1 Process and Process Creation

+write a simple C program following these specifications:

+- Create and initialize a global variable to 0
+- Inside a loop, each iteration will:
+	- increment the global variable
+	- Call ```fork()```
+	- The child should print "Child" followed by its $\pi d$